narenmanoj/TTIC-Programming-Requirement/README.md

 Broadly, there are a few categories under which the autocomplete server should be evaluated.
 In no particular order:

 - Speed of predictions.
 Measuring this is easy - sample from some realistic distribution of queries, hit the server with these queries, and measure the average response time.
 - Quality of predictions.
 This is somewhat more subjective.
 One way to measure this is to have users rate the suggested completions; the server with the highest ratings wins.
 This is also useful if one wants to refine the ranking methodology.
+Another way to measure this is to consider every phrase prefix in the dataset (or in some held-out test set, which can be constructed by splitting the provided dataset into a training/test sets) and check how many suffixes are correctly predicted.
 - Complexity of model updates.
 If the model never changes, then this is not an issue.
 However, if the corpus is growing or if certain phrases are used with decreasing frequency over time, then one may have to recreate the model periodically.
 This can become cumbersome as the update frequency increases and as the model becomes increasingly difficult to recreate or update.
 - Interpretability of the model.
 All else equal, one prefers a model whose predictions are easier to understand and explain.